Kaifolog/TME/README.md

 | Stable         | +                  |     +    |     -     |
 | Open source    | +                  |     -    |     -     |
 | Software maintenance  | +                  |     -    |     -     |

+As you see,a large number of drawbacks of its counterparts is fixed.

+## **First of all**
+You **have to** read the <a href="https://github.com/Kaifolog/TME/raw/master/instruction.pdf">instruction</a>.
+It describes emulator command language, building and many other important aspects.

 ## Example